JacobDorfmeister/PythonDiscordBot/README.md

 # PythonDiscordBot
 Made for use with AFROTC Detachment 675's Discord Messaging Server.

+#Commands:
 $test: a test message to see if the bot is online and functioning
+$squadron1: sends out recall message to squadron 1 main channel
+$squadron2: sends out recall message to squadron 2 main channel
-$recall: sends out recall message to entire server
+$squadron3: sends out recall message to squadron 3 main channel

 Needs: Discord Dev Account (to retrieve auth token for DISCORD_TOKEN)